 I sincerely rejoice at the acceptance of our new constitution by nine States.
 It is a good canvass, on which some strokes only want retouching.
 What these are, I think are sufficiently manifested by the general voice from north to south, which calls for a bill of rights.
-It seems pretty generally understood, that this should go to juries, habeas corpus, standing armies, printing, religion and monopolies . . .
-The few cases wherein these things may do evil, cannot be weighed against the multitude wherein the want of them will do evil . . .
-The saying there shall be no monopolies, lessens the incitements to ingenuity, which is spurred on by the hope of a monopolie is to doubtful, to be opposed to that of their general suppression.
+It seems pretty generally understood, that this should go to juries, habeas corpus, standing armies, printing, religion and monopolies The few cases wherein these things may do evil, cannot be weighed against the multitude wherein the want of them will do evil . . .
+The saying there shall be no monopolies, lessens the incitements to ingenuity, which is spurred on by the hope of a monopoly for a limited time, as of fourteen years; but the benefit of even limited monopolies is too doubtful, to be opposed to that of their general suppression.

-1d. at "Letter to James Madison, Paris, July 31, 1788," Volume VII at 93-99.
+Id. at "Letter to James Madison, Paris, July 31, 1788," Volume VII at 93-99.
 One year later he proposed strictly limiting the power of Congress to grant monopolies in literature and inventions, and forbidding all other monopolies altogether:

 I must now say a word on the declaration of rights, you have been so good as to send to me.
 I like it, as far as it goes; but I should have been for going further.
 For instance, the following alterations and additions would have pleased me: . . .
 Article 9.
-Monopolies may be allowed to persons for their own productions in literature, and their own inventions in the arts, for a term not exceeding ----- years, but for no longer term, and no other purpose.
+Monopolies may be allowed to persons for their own productions in literature, and their own inventions in the arts, for a term not exceeding --- years, but for no longer term, and no other purpose.